Skip to main content

 • In order to ensure the effective functioning of the Group’s internal control, the Company has established various basic policies to control the Group, and checks the development and implementation status of these policies in a timely manner by the Board of Directors, while analyzing events occurring both inside and outside of the Group and seeking continually to improve, enhance and strengthen the internal control system.

-• Furthermore, a framework is being developed for promoting the initiatives for providing solutions to medium- to long-term social issues towards materializing SOMPO’s Purpose primarily by the Group Sustainable Management Committee whose members comprise of CSuO (including the officer in charge of sustainability) of each of the Domestic P&C Insurance Business, Overseas Insurance and Reinsurance Business, Domestic Life Insurance Business and Nursing Care & Seniors Business as well as CSO, and is chaired by Group CSuO who serves as the chief executive of the sustainability domain.
+• Furthermore, a framework is being developed for promoting the initiatives for providing solutions to medium- to long-term social issues towards materializing SOMPO’s Purpose primarily by the Group Sustainable Management Committee whose members comprise of CSuO (including the officer in charge of sustainability) of each of the Domestic P&C Insurance Business, Overseas Insurance and Reinsurance Business, Domestic Life Insurance Business and Nursing Care Business as well as CSO, and is chaired by Group CSuO who serves as the chief executive of the sustainability domain.

 2. System to Control the Group Companies

-• The Company carries out management of Group companies in order to enhance the corporate value of the Group as a whole by way of approving important matters such as management plans for the Group companies, receiving reports from each company of the Group including the progress of the plan and occurrence of risk events, and taking effective measures as needed in accordance with the approval and reporting system based on the business owner system.
+• The Company carries out management of Group companies in order to enhance the corporate value of the Group as a whole by way of approving important matters such as management plans for the Group companies, receiving reports from each company of the Group including the progress of the plan and occurrence of risk events, and taking effective measures as needed in accordance with the approval and reporting system based on the business segment system.

 • The Company strives to ensure appropriate business operations of the Group by verifying the status on the development and implementation of the systems for each of the Group companies that are established based on various basic policies of the Group, and providing guidance to each company of the Group as needed.